Bride of Frankenstein (character): The Bride (1985 film)

 The Bride of Frankenstein was portrayed as Eva in The Bride played by Jennifer Beals, opposite of Clancy Brown as the monster Viktor.
 She was created by Baron Charles Frankenstein and his assistant Paulus.
 When she sees Viktor, she is revolted.
 Later on in the film, Eva falls in love with Viktor when he discovers her in the monastery outside of Frankenstein's castle.

 Mary Shelley's Frankenstein (1994 film)

 A version of the character appears in the 1994 film Mary Shelley's Frankenstein, played by Helena Bonham Carter.
 In this version, Victor attempts to revive his wife Elizabeth after she is killed by the Monster by placing her head on the intact body of his hanged servant Justine.
 He succeeds, but the Monster interrupts their reunion claiming Elizabeth as his own Bride.
 The transformed and apparently amnesic Elizabeth feels drawn to the Monster and caresses his face.
 After realizing she has the same scars as he, she understands what Victor did to her.
 Victor and the Monster fight for Elizabeth, but she feels disgusted with herself.
 She rejects both men with guttural cries and commits suicide by setting herself on fire.

+The Bride!
+(2026 film)

+In The Bride!, Jessie Buckley portrays Mary Shelley's ghost who tells the viewer there is another story that she did not have the opportunity to tell in life.
+Shelley then possesses a woman named Ida (also played by Buckley) in 1936 Chicago, who is killed by the mob.
+The monster, nicknamed "Frank" and portrayed by Christian Bale, approaches scientist Dr. Cornelia Euphronius and asks her to create a companion.
+They exhume Ida's body and Dr. Euphronius animates her.
+She has no memory of her past life.
+After a violent altercation outside a dance club, the two find themselves on the run from police and the mob members who thought Ida was dead.
+Frank is shot and killed at a drive-in theater.
+The Bride takes him back to Dr. Euphronius only to be shot dead by police.
+Possessed by Shelley's ghost, Dr. Euphronius decides to revive them both as they hold hands.